Raj-1727/badapple-hd/README.md

 # badapple-hd
 -----

 This is the upgraded version of my [badapple-py](https://github.com/Raj-1727/badapple-py) project.
-This badapple players allows you to play badapple in the highest quality possible
+This badapple player allows you to play badapple in your terminal in the highest quality possible

 -----